baskuit/pinyon/src/algorithm/tree-bandit/readme.md

 The Exp3 and MatrixUCB algorithms are already provided.
 Not all bandits algorithms (i.e. stochastic bandit algorithms) are sound choices.
 Refer to "Analysis of Hannan Consistent Selection for Monte Carlo Tree Search in Simultaneous Move Games".

+## Structs
+* `MatrixStats`
+Contains the stats the algorithm needs to use for the selection and update process.
+This minimal example only needs to store the number of actions for the players, but something like `exp3` would need to store the exponential weights and probably also some other hyper-parameters.
+This struct should be as small as possible, as it has the most impact on cache-efficiency.
+The MatrixUCB algorithm is problematic in this regard, since it has to store $n^2$ statistics for the matrix instead of $2 n$  like most adversarial bandits, with respect to the number of actions $n$.
+* `ChanceStats`
+This storage is not needed by the provided algorithms, but it could be useful in the future.
+It's worth mentioning that if the struct is empty and its associated methods are no-ops, it should be entirely optimized away by the compiler.

 ## Concepts/Interface
+### IsBanditAlgorithmTypes
 ```cpp
 {
     bandit.get_empirical_strategies(matrix_stats, strategy, strategy)